Reviews 2025

 Whirlwind - James Clavell

-Although this is the 5th book in James Clavell’s Asia Saga, it is really only the third book about the Noble House of Struan; the first two being Tai-Pan and Noble House.
+Although this is the 5th book in James Clavell’s Asian Saga, it is really only the third book about the Noble House of Struan; the first two being Tai-Pan and Noble House.
 King Rat ties in loosely—but not really since only one character from King Rat appears in Noble House, and he is a minor character with little involvement in the story (though I did enjoy his cameo).

 Unlike Tai-Pan and Noble House, Whirlwind is the first book that doesn’t take place in Hong Kong, instead focusing on a subsidiary of Struan’s that operates heavily in Iran.
-The problem is, the Shah has just fled the country, and Ayatollah Khomeini has returned from his banishment in France, thereby kicking off the Iranian Revolution of 1973.
-So begins the struggles of Andrew Gavallan, Duke McIver, and an assortment of pilots, mechanics, wives, girlfriends, servants, relations, associations, contacts, mullahs, militants, radicals, spies… Indeed, this book has such a large and colorful cast that might easily have overwhelmed a lesser talent and become indecipherable.
-But Clavell is up to the task and manages to braid a half dozen major story lines into a harrowing tale of brotherhood, adventure, and love.
+The problem is, the Shah has fled the country, and Ayatollah Khomeini has returned from his banishment in France, thereby kicking off the Iranian Revolution of 1973.
+So begins the struggles of Andrew Gavallan, Duke McIver, and an assortment of pilots, mechanics, wives, girlfriends, servants, relations, associations, contacts, mullahs, militants, radicals, spies… Indeed, this book has such a large and colorful cast that it might have overwhelmed a lesser talent and become indecipherable—but Clavell is up to the task and manages to braid a half dozen major story lines into a harrowing tale of brotherhood, adventure, and love.

 At 1149 pages, the book is over so quickly, tying up the last major plot-line in a bit of haste, and leaving a good deal of drama on the cutting room floor (what of Ian Dunross, Linbar Struan, and the fate of the Noble House?).
-One might expect another installment of this tale—but alas, the sixth and final book of James Clavell’s Asia Saga is a return to Japan that takes place hundreds of years before the events of Noble House and Whirlwind, shortly after the end of Tai-Pan.
+One might expect another installment of this tale—but alas, the sixth and final book of James Clavell’s Asian Saga is a return to Japan that takes place a hundred years before the events of Noble House and Whirlwind, shortly after the end of Tai-Pan.
 Oh well.
 It was still very much worth the read—and isn’t that an important lesson in itself?—that when the main story ends, it really doesn’t end at all, but carries into the indeterminate future, on and on, forever.

 Haroun and the Sea of Stories - Salman Rushdie

-But it was a well written children’s story, engaging and enjoyable, though perhaps a bit simple—but then again, it was written for children—and I am not a child.
+But it was a well written children’s story, engaging and enjoyable—though perhaps a bit simple—but then again, it was written for children, and I am not a child.
 I was expecting politics, philosophy, even heresy.
 What I got was something sweet and simple, though nourishing to the soul.
 Overall, this was an excellent work for children of all ages, and I thoroughly enjoyed it.